You are here

 Linking to MHA Screening

-MHA Screening is free and available for individuals to use and take a screen and free for organizations to link to as part of resources you want to provide to your members.
+MHA Screening is free and available for individuals to use and for organizations to link to as a resource for their members.
+The images below can be added to websites or e-newletters and hyperlinked to http://www.mhascreening.org.

 Partnerships and Information